 3. Visit some fun and educational places in our city

 With all that hard-earned money we made from the massive and successful garage sale, our family will plan some new adventures in our wonderful city.
-There are so many great tourist spots we haven’t yet experienced with the kids, and It’s really important to educate them about the local gems in our hometown.
-Summer will be the perfect time to plan these excursions.
+There are so many great tourist spots we haven’t yet experienced with the kids, and it’s really important to educate them about the local gems in our hometown.
+These excursions will be part of my summer plans.

 4. Catch up on every Netflix series we missed during the school year